I had a friend come over the other night and we etched his MacBook. To say the least its a little intimidating! Turned out well.

 This was the first MacBook etched by a customer right?

 That was the feature that tipped my purchase, everyone wanted their phones done.
-Now I realized that I can do it anyway, but it was kind of like :proofgrade: for devices.
+Now I realized that I can do it anyway, but it was kind of like for devices.

-:slight_smile: It was an interesting but not compelling feature for me.
+It was an interesting but not compelling feature for me.
 I was already doing iPads and iPhones on the Redsail.

 What would really make the feature standout would be for them to automatically vary the power as the image slides over the curved edge (and maybe recognize not to engrave the logo so you didn’t need to extract that out of your file).
 Curved edges do pretty well but varying the power would make the image on the edges exactly the same as the rest of it.